dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 Be sure to guard the invocation behind the [`kFlutterMemoryAllocationsEnabled`](https://api.flutter.dev/flutter/foundation/kFlutterMemoryAllocationsEnabled-constant.html) flag.
-This will ensure that body of `maybeDispatchObjectCreation` is only compiled into your app if memory allocation events are enabled.
+This will ensure the body of `maybeDispatchObjectCreation` is only compiled into your app if memory allocation events are enabled.

 ```